silvestrue/silvestru-it/features.md

     features:
       - type: feature
         title: Good copy starts by asking hard questions
+        subtitle: >-
-        subtitle: How to get to a sound strategy?
-By asking deep questions
+          Before you put pen to paper, you need to think out a strategy.
+How to do that?
+By asking deep questions about your prospect.
         content: >
           This short guide will give you the questions that you need to sell on a deeper level (beliefs + emotion), regardless if you're in B2B or